Dhanireddy-Amarnthreddy/TSA_EXP3/README.md

 5. Represent the result in graphical representation as given below.
 ### PROGRAM:
 ```
-Developed by: Challa Sandeep
+Developed by: D.Amarnath Reddy
-Register No: 212221240011
+Register No: 212221240012
 ```
 ```
 import numpy as np